Quake (video game): Ports and re-releases

 An unreleased Game Boy Advance port of Quake was in development from Randy Linden in 2002, and was pitched to id Software in that year.
 The port was rejected by the company, and Linden's work would remain unused until prototypes of his work were dumped in June 2022.
 Two homebrew ports of Quake for the Nintendo DS exist, QuakeDS and CQuake.
 Both run well; however, multiplayer does not work on QuakeDS.
 Since the source code for Quake was released, a number of unofficial ports have been made available for PDAs and mobile phones, such as PocketQuake, as well as versions for the Symbian S60 series of mobile phones and Android mobile phones.
 The Rockbox project also distributes a version of Quake that runs on some MP3 players.

 In 2005, id Software signed a deal with publisher Pulse Interactive to release a version of Quake for mobile phones.
 The game was engineered by Californian company Bear Naked Productions.
 Initially due to be released on only two mobile phones, the Samsung Nexus (for which it was to be an embedded game) and the LG VX360.
 Quake Mobile was reviewed by GameSpot on the Samsung Nexus and they cited its US release as October 2005; they also gave it a "Best Mobile Game" in their E3 2005 Editor's Choice Awards.
 It is unclear as to whether the game actually did ship with the Samsung Nexus.
 The game is only available for the DELL x50v and x51v, both of which are PDAs, not mobile phones.
 Quake Mobile does not feature the Nine Inch Nails soundtrack due to space constraints.
 Quake Mobile runs the most recent version of GL Quake (Quake v.1.09 GL 1.00) at 800x600 resolution and 25 fps.
 The most recent version of Quake Mobile is v.1.20 which has stylus support.
 There was an earlier version v.1.19 which lacked stylus support.
 The two Quake expansion packs, Scourge of Armagon and Dissolution of Eternity, are also available for Quake Mobile.
 A Flash-based version of the game by Michael Rennie runs Quake at full speed in any Flash-enabled web browser.
 Based on the shareware version of the game, it includes only the first episode and is available for free on the web.

-Enhanced version

-At the launch of the 2021 QuakeCon@Home on August 19, 2021, Bethesda released an "enhanced" version of Quake for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S consoles, developed by Nightdive Studios.
-In addition to support for modern systems and improved rendering techniques, the enhanced version includes both mission packs, Scourge of Armagon and Dissolution of Eternity.
-It also includes two episodes created by MachineGames: the previously released Dimension of the Past and a new one called Dimension of the Machine.
-A port of Quake 64 was also included in its entirety via the newly implemented "Add-On" menu.
+At the launch of the 2021 QuakeCon on August 19, 2021, Bethesda unveiled an "enhanced" version of Quake for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S consoles, developed by Nightdive Studios.
+In addition to support for modern systems and improved rendering techniques, the enhanced version includes both mission packs (Scourge of Armagon and Dissolution of Eternity) and all later expansion packs.
+At the time of announcement, a new expansion called Dimension of the Machine was released also.
+A port of Quake 64 was also included in its entirety via the newly implemented "Add-On" menu, where other content and mods can be loaded.